stevenvegar/CTF-Tools/NahamCon22/ContemporaneousOpen/Readme.md

 ## Solving the challenge
-First, as the server is requesting our IP address, this should be the public IP address and we need to receive it requests directly to out machine so, we need to do a NAT port forwarding on our ISP and home's router.
+First, as the server is requesting our IP address, this should be a public IP address and we need to receive it requests directly to our machine so, we need to do a NAT port forwarding on our ISP and home's router.
 All packets with the destination port = 80 received at our IP public address should be redirected to out home's router and it should redirect it again to out machine within the local network.
 This is a little networking basics.

 chall-server -> our public address -> ISP router -> home's router -> out attacking machine

 Then, let's try to capture the packets sent by the challenge server using the frame_sniffer.py script and analyze them.
-Also, let's put a filter in our frame_sniffer.py to visualize only the packets with src_port or dst_port 80.
+Also, let's put a filter in our frame_sniffer.py to visualize only the packets with src_port or dst_port = 80.
 Also, remember to rename this script to TCPSimultaneousOpen.py to avoid re-write the original code.

 ```python
 #before the script prints the packet info, add an "if" condition